persepolisdm/persepolis/README.md

 ![ScreenShot](http://s9.picofile.com/file/8269074242/prefrences.jpg)

-then click on preferences and click add write Persepolis Download Manager and select this file for executble path
+then click on preferences and click add write Persepolis Download Manager and select this file for executble path (in linux)

 	$ /usr/bin/persepolis

+and (in Mac)

+    $ /usr/local/bin/persepolis

 then in the white field copy/paste the following codes